 A member has two forms of interest in an LLC; (a) his economic interest and (b) his membership interest.
 The former refers to his share of profits and losses plus his right to receive distributions of the company’s assets, the latter relates to all rights incidental to membership as set out in the LLC Agreement.
 Subject to the provisions of the LLC Agreement, a member’s economic interest may be transferred separately from his membership interest.

 On application to the court by any judgment creditor of a member, the court may charge the economic interest of the member with payment of the unsatisfied amount of the judgment.
 The entry of a charging order is the only remedy available to a judgment creditor.
-For the avoidance of doubt, the creditor of a member does not have any right to obtain possession of, or otherwise exercise legal or equitable remedies in or over the property of the LLC.
+For the avoidance of doubt, the creditor of a member does not have any right to obtain possession of or otherwise exercise legal or equitable remedies in or over the property of the LLC.

 The LLC Act makes provision for the formation of Series LLC.
-In such a case, each Series may have a separate purpose and the members thereof may have separate and different rights, powers, privileges and duties.
+In such a case, each Series may have a separate purpose, and the members thereof may have separate and different rights, powers, privileges, and duties.
 Further, the assets and liabilities of each Series are separately insulated from those of each and every other Series.

-Except where the articles provide otherwise, a member may bring an action in the name of the LLC to recover a judgment in its favour if managers or members with authority to do so have failed to bring the action, or if an effort to cause those managers or members to bring the action is not likely to succeed.
+Except where the articles provide otherwise, a member may bring an action in the name of the LLC to recover a judgment in its favor if managers or members with authority to do so have failed to bring the action, or if an effort to cause those managers or members to bring the action is not likely to succeed.

 A foreign LLC may re-domicile to SVG, and, provided the LLC Agreement so provides, an SVG LLC may re-domicile abroad.
 Any company currently incorporated in SVG may also”re-domicile” as an SVG LLC.